danharel/compcon/Homebrew-Content-Packs.md

   ...
 ]
 ```
+TODO: Talk about the id field, especially as it relates to integrated weapons.
 * **`name`**: The name of the Weapon.
 * **`mount`**: Weapon mount size, See below for [Weapon Mount](#weapon-mounts) details.
 * **`type`**: Type of weapon.
 See below for [Weapon Type](#weapon-types) details.